Megan Abbott

-Megan Abbott (born August 21, 1971) is an American author of crime fiction and of non-fiction analyses of hardboiled crime fiction.
-Her novels and short stories have drawn from and re-worked classic subgenres of crime writing from a female perspective.
-She is also an American writer and producer of television.
+Megan Abbott (born August 21, 1971) is an American screenwriter and author of crime fiction and non-fiction analyses of hardboiled crime fiction.
+Her novels and short stories have drawn from and reworked classic subgenres of crime writing from a female perspective.

-Biography
+Early life and education

+Abbott grew up in the Detroit suburb of Grosse Pointe.
+She graduated with her bachelor's degree from the University of Michigan and received her Ph.D. in English and American literature from New York University.

+Career

-Abbott graduated from the University of Michigan.
-Growing up, Abbott was greatly intrigued by the 1930 and 1940s movies she saw at a movie theater in Grosse Pointe.
-She believes that watching these films as a child gave her her lifelong interest in crime fiction.
-She received her Ph.D. in English and American literature from New York University, and has taught at NYU, the State University of New York and the New School University.
-In 2013-2014, she served as the John Grisham Writer in Residence at the University of Mississippi.
+Abbott has taught at NYU, the State University of New York and New School University.
+In 2013 and 2014, she served as the John Grisham Writer in Residence at the University of Mississippi.

+In 2002, Abbott published her first book, The Street Was Mine: White Masculinity in Hardboiled Fiction and Film Noir.
+In it, Abbott challenges the archetypes of the "tough guy" and "femme fatale" common to noir literature.

+Three years later, Abbott published Die a Little, the first of several novels presenting woman-centered takes on traditional noir tropes.
+Set in midcentury Los Angeles, the story centered on Lora King, a schoolteacher whose brother Bill falls in love with Alice Steele, a former costumer for the film industry.
+Suspicious of Alice's motives and jealous of her hold over Bill, Lora sets out to investigate Alice's background, only to find herself pulled into the dark side of Hollywood.

 In addition to literature, Abbott has written for major journals and newspapers, including the Los Angeles Times.
 She also writes a blog with novelist Sara Gran.

 Abbott was a screenwriter for The Deuce, an HBO show that premiered in 2017 and deals with pornography and the Mafia in New York in the 1970s and beyond.
 In 2019, she adapted her bestselling novel Dare Me into a TV series on USA Network.
 She served as co-showrunner on the series, along with Gina Fattore.

 Influences

 Abbott was influenced by film noir, classic noir fiction, and Jeffrey Eugenides's novel The Virgin Suicides.
-Two of her novels make reference to notorious crimes.
+Two of her novels refer to notorious crimes.
 The Song Is You (2007) is based around the disappearance of Jean Spangler in 1949, and Bury Me Deep (2009) on the 1931 case of Winnie Ruth Judd, dubbed "the Trunk Murderess".